The Sea Wolf (1941 film): Production

 Robert Rossen's re-draft of the script may be the greatest influence on the film.
 While the tyrannical captain remained both victim and oppressed in a capitalist hierarchy, he became a symbol of fascism.
 Rossen also split the novel's idealistic hero into an intellectual dishwasher and a rebellious seaman and gave the seaman a love interest, played by Lupino.
 Rossen added scenes for this pair, partly urged by Lupino.
 However, Warner Bros. cut many political items during production.

-George Raft turned down a role because it was too small.
+George Raft backed out of the role of Leach just as filming was about to begin, after five days of negotiation over the changes he wanted.
+He was put on suspension.
+In its Nov.
+4, 1940 article, The New York Times did not report details of the failed negotiations.
 Filmink magazine later said "as if that mattered with Michael Curtiz directing, and Edward G Robinson starring from a Jack London novel."

+The eerie atmosphere was heightened by the studio's newly installed fog-making machine in the largest soundstage that could accommodate full-scale ship deck sets.

 The Sea Wolf has several connections to the city of London, Ontario, aside from the source author's surname.
 Studio executive Jack L. Warner and cast member Gene Lockhart were both born in the city and cast member Knox attended university there.
 For these reasons, the film's Canadian premiere was held at London's Capitol Theatre.

-Box office
+Reception

+Bosley Crowther gave the film a mixed review in The New York Times on March 22, 1941: “…We don't recall that (Larsen) has ever been presented with such scrupulous psychological respect… (but) the drive of the drama is impaired, for precious time is wasted [talking] when bloody business on deck might be occupying the screen, …When topside, however, it rolls along ruthlessly…” Crowther expressed “emphatic criticism” on two points, “the representation of a crude blood transfusion at sea is not only implausible but completely anachronistic.
+And, in the second place, we dislike sea-pictures photographed in a tank, where the water laps as in a bathtub and the fog rolls like a steam-room mist.
+At least a good half of the effect in a sea-picture comes from the sea, and when that element is lacking the whole thing seems flat and synthetic.
+This, we regret to say, is a major fault in "The Sea Wolf."

+On March 23, 1941, in a feature headlined “Another Hardy Perennial Blooms,” The New York Times compared the many different film versions of the novel.

+On Rotten Tomatoes it has a 100% freshness rating, based on 8 contemporary and modern reviews.

 According to Warner Bros records, the film earned $1,237,000 domestically and $644,000 foreign.